 Marketing efforts founded on the inbound methodology take time to yield positive results.
 However, once you’ve built a mean inbound machine, you’re in it for the long haul.
 Think of it as a long-term investment with compounding interest.

 At Lean Labs, here’s the timeline that we share with our clients who ask about the amount of time it takes to see results when using inbound marketing:

 - 6-8 months: You should see positive movement compounding each month.

 When evaluating a digital marketing agency, you'll need to ask the questions that matter most to your brand's success.
 We could list down 8, 18, or 80 questions that you should ask but in the end, this list is just a guide.
-What you should really be asking is what you think are essential.
+What you should really be asking is "what you think is essential".